MetPX/sarracenia/doc/UPGRADING.rst

 2.17.11a2
 ---------

+**BUGS**: ugly log message from syntax error in where:
+Message: '%s does not have vip=%s, is sleeping'
+Arguments: (('sr_winnow', '192.168.xx.yy'),)
+shows up when using VIP. fills log with garbage.

 *NOTICE*: bugfixes only.
 No changes needed vs. 11a1.

 2.17.11a1
 ---------

+**BUGS**: ugly log message from syntax error in where:
+Message: '%s does not have vip=%s, is sleeping'
+Arguments: (('sr_winnow', '192.168.xx.yy'),)
+shows up when using VIP. fills log with garbage.

 *SHOULD*: change document_root -> base_dir (same for post_ variations.)
 The code still